-Participation will be limited to 130 people.
+Participation is limited to 130 participants.

 A team, led by Joan Packenham, Ph.D., at the National Institute of Environmental Health Sciences in Research Triangle Park, North Carolina.